Wound Healing Center

 The center offers hyperbaric oxygen therapy, which works by surrounding the patient with 100 percent oxygen at higher than normal atmospheric pressure as the patient watches television or talks with others while relaxing on a bed encased within a large see-through plastic shell.
 The only physical sensation resulting from the treatment is a slight pressure on the eardrum, such as that felt when a plane lands, as the air in the chamber is compressed.
 This advanced therapy increases the amount of oxygen in the patient's blood and allows red blood cells to pass more easily through the plasma into the wound to heal it from the inside out.

 Physicians, nurses and technicians at the Twin Lakes Regional Medical Center Wound Healing Center receive specialized training at the Healogics Training Center in Jacksonville, Florida and have the opportunity to attend research symposiums featuring noted experts.
-The TLRMC Wound Healing Center is staffed by medical director Ian Nunnally, MD, and by physicians Steven Thomas, MD, and Gay Fulkerson, MD.
+The TLRMC Wound Healing Center is staffed by Steven Thomas, MD, Gay Fulkerson, MD, Luke Fife, MD, and Jennifer Hughes, APRN.

 Evidence-based and best practice driven treatments mean patients do not undergo any treatment or progress to a new level of treatment until the need is clearly indicated.
 Patients may self-refer; in most instances treatments are covered by Medicare, Medicaid and most insurance plans without requiring a referral.